effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

       index.ts — reexports, sometimes there will be a connection code
 ```

-I recommend to write code in the view layer from the top to bottom, more common code at the top.
+I recommend writing code in the view layer from the top to bottom, more common code at the top.
 Let's model our view layer.
 We will have two main sections at the page: messages history and a message form.

 ```tsx